Trend spotting at the Recreation Trade Fair: from sophisticated concepts to unique accommodations

 Japandistyle: wood and luxury materials

-Convenience for the recreation entrepreneur
+Convenience for the recreational entrepreneur

-Did you miss us at the fair missed us?
+Did you miss us at the fair?